-One of the commenters on the forum echoed similar thoughts, saying, “By forgiving this individual, you are doing yourself the favor and healing your own soul.
+One of the commenters on the forum hit upon something that is important in the idea of forgiveness, and that is the health benefits of forgiveness.
+He said, “By forgiving this individual, you are doing yourself the favor and healing your own soul.
 By not doing so, you are and have victimized yourself to a far greater extent and for a much greater period of time.”

 Forgiving and Forgetting in Your Own Time

-Going back to the adage I shared above, “forgive and forget,” I think the forgetting part is the hard one.
-I also don’t think that forgiveness and forgetting the situation happened must go hand in hand.
+Going back to the adage shared above, “forgive and forget,” it seems the forgetting part is the hard one.
+Keep in mind that forgiveness and forgetting the situation happened do not have to go hand in hand.
 It is possible to forgive someone for something they’ve done to you without then being required to have a friendship or relationship of some kind.

-Dr. M. Amir Ali, the Managing Director of the Institute of Islam Education and Information, wrote an article on forgiveness and his final point is in regard to reconciliation.
+Dr. M. Amir Ali wrote an article on forgiveness, and his final point is in regard to reconciliation.
 He shares that “Reconciliation is desirable but not essential to forgiveness.
-If the victim feels that the offender has serious character flaws and it is not in his best interest to reconcile he doesn’t have to… Sometimes it is best for one’s own sanity not to carry on a normal relationship with certain kinds of characters.”
+If the victim feels that the offender has serious character flaws and it is not in his best interest to reconcile he doesn’t have to… Sometimes it is best for one’s own sanity not to carry on normal relationship with certain kinds of characters.”